CITE: Evaluating Threats

 Scoring Models

 The following image shows the Scoring Models Administration Page.
-Here, administrators can add, edit, and delete scoring models.
+Here, administrators can add, edit, copy, download, upload, and delete scoring models.

 Add a Scoring Model

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a Scoring Model.
+If the exercise administrator grants the appropriate permissions, follow these steps to add a Scoring Model.

 Data Format Table